-Imps: Centrist, highly pragmatic and focused on simply looking out for number one.
+Imps: Technocratic centrists, highly pragmatic and focused on simply looking out for number one.

 Lizards: Liberal, strongly back the ideals of personal liberty and freedom, to the point of actually having a fairly democratic society.
 Their councilor even tells this straight to the Emperor, and actively bemoans his ilk's tendency to curtail the rights of his people for the sake of his own ego.